 THE CONCEPTS OF THE ORIGIN OF UTILITY MAXIMIZATION

 The Concept of origin refers to the minimum (or smallest) quantity of a commodity which must be consumed before the commodity can yield any satisfaction to the consumer.

 For example, a drop of Coca-cola soft drink cannot give a reasonable level of satisfaction to someone.
 There is a minimum quantity of the drink someone must take before he can start deriving satisfaction.
 This varies with persons, times and places.

 MAXIMIZATION OR MAXIMUM UTILITY

-A consumer world want to achieve the greatest amount of satisfaction from the limited resources. available to him.
+A consumer would want to achieve the greatest amount of satisfaction from limited resources. available to him

-He can maximize total utility by reducing his expenditure on certain commodities whose increased consumption yields low satisfaction and increase expenditure on others which give him higher level of
+He can maximize total utility by reducing his expenditure on certain commodities whose increased consumption yields low satisfaction and increase expenditure on others which gives him a higher level of

 A consumer, therefore, is said to be in equilibrium or maximizes his/her utility when the under listed condition is attained.